TheMdTF/mdtf-public/apis/pad-systems/active-pad-system/api/README.md

-# Documentation for The Maryland Test Facility Active Presentation Attack Detection (A-PAD) System Interface
+# Documentation for The Maryland Test Facility Active Presentation Attack Detection System Interface

 <a name="documentation-for-api-endpoints"></a>